nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 Hardening virtual server image is the process of removing unnecessary software from a system to limit potential vulnerabilities that can be exploited by attackers.
 Removing redundant programs, closing unnecessary server ports, and disabling unused services, internal root accounts, and guest access are all examples of hardening.

 A secure virtual server image is a template for creating virtual server instances that has undergone a hardened process.
-This generally results in a virtual server template that is significantly more secure than the original standard image.
+This results in a virtual server template that is significantly more secure than the original standard image.

 Threats mitigated:
 - overlapping trust boundaries